Skip to main content

 6. Following adoption, post the ‘proposed annexation by owner consent’ resolution in three (3) public places in the territory proposed to be annexed and in three (3) public places within the municipality.

-7. Publish a public hearing notice on the plan of services in a newspaper of general circulation a minimum of fifteen (15) days prior to the hearing.
+7. Publish a public hearing notice on the plan of services in a newspaper of general circulation a minimum of twenty-one (21) days prior to the hearing.
 The notice must indicate the time, place, and purpose of the hearing; as well as the location(s) where the proposed plan of services is available for public viewing.

 9. If the municipality does not maintain a separate municipal school system, provide written notice to the affected county school systems as soon as practicable, but in no event less than thirty (30) days before the public hearing.
 This is mandatory.
 If the municipality maintains a municipal school system, send notice as soon as practicable (BP).

-10. Mail to property owners in the area being proposed for annexation a copy of the ‘proposed annexation by owner consent’ resolution, including the plan of services, a minimum of fourteen (14) calendar days prior to the public hearing on the proposed annexation.
+10. Mail to property owners in the area being proposed for annexation a copy of the ‘proposed annexation by owner consent’ resolution, including the plan of services, a minimum of twenty-one (21) calendar days prior to the public hearing on the proposed annexation.